PandaXcentric/tfkld_sent_vectorize/README.md

+# Important Note
+I've left my code in the ipython notebooks.
+Feel free to copy it and use as desired.

 # tfkld_sent_vectorize
 Use tf-kld to vectorize sentences.
 Use PCA to compress the vector to a reasonable size while maintaining accuracy.
 Utility functions to use the vector.